learnapollo/learnapollo/content/tutorial-react/react-03.md

 yarn start # or npm start
 ```

-## Display a list of pokemon with advanced queries
+## Display a list of pokemons with advanced queries

 Before we start working directly on our goal to show the pokemons a trainer owns, let's take some time to get more familiar with some of the available options when using queries.

 ### Static Query Variables

 One of the available query options are variables.
 A common use case for query variables is when a query argument depends of some external factor, like a route parameter.
-We will see that use case shortly, but for now we are introducing a query variable to the `TrainerQuery`.
-This is how it looked like at the end of the last exercise:
+We will see that use case shortly, but for now we are introducing a static query variable to the `TrainerQuery`.
+This is how the query looked like at the end of the last exercise:

 ```js
 const TrainerQuery = gql`query TrainerQuery {